ahdinosaur/whack-seedling/slides.md

 # What is a hackerspace, really?

-Think an incorporated society with members.
+An incorporated society with members.

 Members pay weekly dues which pays for renting a space.

-Members donate or crowd-fund tools to use in the space.
+Members crowd-source tools to use in the space.

 <!--